proxmox/ceph/ceph/doc/rados/operations/bluestore-migration.rst

  BlueStore Migration
 =====================

-Each OSD can run either BlueStore or FileStore, and a single Ceph cluster can contain a mix of both.
-Users who have previously deployed FileStore are likely to want to transition to BlueStore in order to take advantage of the improved performance and robustness.
+Each OSD can run either BlueStore or Filestore, and a single Ceph cluster can contain a mix of both.
+Users who have previously deployed Filestore OSDs should transition to BlueStore in order to take advantage of the improved performance and robustness.
+Moreover, Ceph releases beginning with Reef do not support Filestore.
 There are several strategies for making such a transition.

-An individual OSD cannot be converted in place in isolation, however:
+An individual OSD cannot be converted in place;
-BlueStore and FileStore are simply too different for that to be practical.
-"Conversion" will rely either on the cluster's normal replication and healing support or tools and strategies that copy OSD content from an old (FileStore) device to a new (BlueStore) one.
+BlueStore and Filestore are simply too different for that to be feasible.
+The conversion process uses either the cluster's normal replication and healing support or tools and strategies that copy OSD content from an old (Filestore) device to a new (BlueStore) one.

 Deploy new OSDs with BlueStore
 ==============================

-Any new OSDs (e.g., when the cluster is expanded) can be deployed using BlueStore.
+New OSDs (e.g., when the cluster is expanded) should be deployed using BlueStore.
 This is the default behavior so no specific change is needed.

-Similarly, any OSDs that are reprovisioned after replacing a failed drive can use BlueStore.
+Similarly, any OSDs that are reprovisioned after replacing a failed drive should use BlueStore.

 Convert existing OSDs
 =====================